Whenever I start talking about raising safe and smart digital kids, the question inevitably comes up:

 She was not any safer by him saying, "no," in fact, she might have been LESS safe!

-I chose topics that were good for the moment, but didn't teach my kids and students what they needed to know long term, so this created more monitoring and maintenance down the line and didn't help me worry less or, ultimately, keep my kids safer online.
+I chose topics that were good for the moment, but didn't teach my kids what they needed to know long term, so this created more monitoring and maintenance down the line for me and didn't help me worry less or, ultimately, keep my kids safer online.

 Things you need to consider when teaching your kids about apps:

-- How kids are using it: You need to consider how kids are using apps, not their parents.
-What would happen if kids were interacting in direct messages instead of in their stream?
+- How your kids are using it: You need to consider how your kids are using apps, not how you'd use them.
+What would happen if your kids were interacting in direct messages instead of in their stream?
 What if kids were connecting in an approved app in order to meet in another one?
 Would your lessons and rules still hold up?

 - What's good about it: There really and truly ARE some great things happening online.
 Do you know what the great uses are and where to find them?
 Are you inadvertently and unnecessarily keeping your kids away from really fun and appropriate uses and great chances to learn, be creative, use their voice, and connect with their peers?

 - What's bad about it: And on the flip-side, there are are, of course, some very real dangers online.
 Do you know what they are?
-Do you know WHERE to look on your kid's phone and inside their apps to keep your kid safe online?
-If you weren't watching, would your kid or students know what to do if they saw something unsafe on their own?
+Do you know WHERE to look on your child's phone and inside her apps to keep her safe online?
+If you weren't watching, would your child know what to do if she saw something unsafe on her own?
 (This is key!)

-- Key things to note and watch for: This one is pretty obvious, but do you know the ins and outs of the apps you are letting your kids use?
-Do you know what to tell them about what is okay to share and post and what is not?
-Who it is okay to interact with on the app and who isn't?
+- Key things to note and watch for: This one is pretty obvious, but do you know the ins and outs of the apps you are letting your child use?
+Do you know what to tell her about what's okay to share and post and what's not?
+Who it's okay to interact with on the app and who isn't?
 I definitely had some very real issues with my kids and students having misperceptions about what a private setting on an account protects you from and what it absolutely doesn't.

-- Where inside the app to click to see what's going on: Here's what I believe—when your child is just starting out online, if you can't use an app yourself, then you can't keep your kids safe on it.
-I say this all the time to parents and teachers who don't know how apps work and have to read surface blog posts or the app guidelines any time they have a question about an app.
-Let's be honest, you don't own the lessons about keeping your kids safe online in these cases, you don't even own what you're telling your kids or holding them accountable to.
-I want you to use a system and process that is easy to implement and maintain in an ongoing way as your kids and students and their online use grow and change and that means that it is easy for you to fall back on no matter what new app they try.
+- Where inside the app to click to see what's going on: Here's what I believe—when your child is just starting out online, if you can't use an app yourself, then you can't keep her safe on it.
+I say this all the time to parents who don't know how apps work and have to read surface blog posts or the app guidelines any time they have a question about an app.
+Let's be honest, you don't own the lessons about keeping your child safe online in these cases, you don't even own what you're telling your child or holding her accountable to.
+I want you to use a system and process that's easy to implement and maintain in an ongoing way as your child and her online use grows and changes and that means that it's easy for you to fall back on no matter what new app she tries.
 This is my criteria now for any app that I let my kids use—I have to be able to maneuver and understand it and have my own opinion about what I'm okay with my kids doing on it, and what I'm not.
 Once I know my kids have the underlying skills they need to be safe everywhere online, then I can loosen these reins.

-- And this leads us to what is arguably the most important thing to consider about apps and kids, which is your unique and personal bottom lines: What you are personally okay and comfortable with your kids doing and sharing online.
-Have you clarified and communicated with your kids what you're okay with them doing online and what you're not?
-Have you explained what the consequences are for posting, sharing, or doing something online that doesn't fall within your bottom lines?
-Have you come up with a known plan for how they'll tell you about things that can (and will) go wrong online, how they'll fix their mistakes, and what their consequences will be?
-If you haven't defined these things for yourself, how are your kids and students supposed to know and understand how to be safe online?
+- And this leads us to what is arguably the most important thing to consider about apps and kids, which is your unique and personal Bottom Lines™: What you are personally okay and comfortable with your child doing and sharing online.
+Have you clarified and communicated with your child what you're okay with her doing online and what you're not?
+Have you explained what the consequences are for posting, sharing, or doing something online that doesn't fall within your Bottom Lines™?
+Have you come up with a known plan for how your child will tell you about things that can (and will) go wrong online, how she'll fix her mistakes, and what her consequences will be?
+If you haven't defined these things for yourself, how is your child supposed to know and understand how to be safe online?